The Ultimate Guide to the Latin Genitive Case

-Allen & Greenough’s New Latin Grammar says that the genitive is used after adjectives “denoting desire, knowledge, memory, fullness, power, sharing, guilt, and their opposites” (§349a).
+Allen & Greenough’s says that the genitive is used after adjectives “denoting desire, knowledge, memory, fullness, power, sharing, guilt, and their opposites” (§349a).
 While it is helpful to realize that there is a thematic connection, don’t worry too much about these details.

 Here are a few adjectives that take the genitive:

 - plēnus, a, um (+ genitive) = full (of)